September 10, 2024

 End of Life Planning: Learnings from Dying Matters Week

-End-of-Life Planning Talks
+End-of-Life Planning Essentials

 An Advanced Care Plan helps you to plan the health care you want in the future.
 It contains decisions about your personal, cultural and spiritual values, and your instructions and wishes for health treatment and end of life care to be followed if you are unable to tell family and carers what you want.
 More about advanced care planning…